DeathlyBower959/win-capture-audio-installer/README.md

 ### Developers
 1. Clone repo to local machine.
-2. Open the `.sln` in Visual Studio 2019.
+2. Open the `.sln` in Visual Studio.
 3. Edit the file in `Debug` mode.
 ###
 1. Once finished editing, switch to `Release` mode.